-(iv) Employers shall provide suitable protective aprons, rubber gloves, and rubber boots or clogs, to employees engaged in manual handling of materials over hot galvanising or tinning pots or pickling or plating baths.
+(iv) Employers shall provide suitable protective aprons, rubber gloves, and rubber boots or clogs, to employees engaged in the manual handling of materials over hot galvanizing or tinning pots or pickling or plating baths.
+Employees engaged in polishing shall be provided with suitable gloves, and in all cases where it is agreed between the employer and the representative of the union in the shop, suitable aprons shall be supplied to grinders or polishers.